AdobeDocs/experience-manager-64.en/help/communities/using/comments.md

 Once the custom resource types is known, enter [Design Mode](../../sites/authoring/using/default-components-designmode.md) and double click on the placed `Comments` component to open a dialog with an additional tab.

-Under the **Resource Types **tab, specify the custom resourceType for new instances of the `Comments or Voting`components :
+Under the **Resource Types **tab, specify the custom resourceType for new instances of the `Comments or Voting`components:

 ![](assets/chlimage_1-429.png)